Abhar

 This city is connected to Hormuz’s province, company, infrastructure, industry, market, and challenge layers.

-Opportunities around Abhar
+Ideas around Abhar

 Mining Beneficiation and Toll-Processing Platform for Iron Ore, Copper, Zinc, and Industrial Minerals